 Photo Credit: Marina Dodis

-Initially studying architecture, Larry Beasley has Degrees in Geography and Political Science (BA) and Planning (MA).
-He has also been awarded two Honorary Doctorate Degrees (Hon LLD), from Simon Fraser University and Dalhousie University.
-He is a Fellow of the Canadian Institute of Planners, an Honorary Member of the Canadian Society of Landscape Architects and has been recognized as an “Advocate for Architecture” by the Royal Architectural Institute of Canada.
-In 2007, he received the Kevin Lynch Prize from the Massachusetts Institute of Technology.
-He is a Fellow of the Dallas Institute and sits on the Board of the Canadian Urban Institute.
+Initially studying architecture, he has degrees in Geography/Political Science and Planning.
+He is a Fellow of the Canadian Institute of Planners, an Honorary Member of the Canadian Society of Landscape Architects, and has been recognized as an “Advocate for Architecture” by the Royal Architectural Institute of Canada.
+He has also received the Dean’s Medal of Distinction from UBC’s Faculty of Applied Sciences.